 Choosing where to audition

 Most auditions will last approximately 20 minutes.
-You should ensure that you are familiar with the audition requirements as stipulated by the Vocal Faculty.
+You should ensure that you are familiar with the audition requirements as stipulated by the Vocal and Opera Faculty.

 If you have any questions about studying at the RCM or about the admissions process please contact our Admissions team, who will be happy to help you.